dcos/dcos-cli/README.rst

 #. python_ version 3.5.x must be installed.

+#. cryptography_ will be installed by the :code:`make env` target.
+Before it
+   can be installed successfully follow their building instructions for your platform.

 #. virtualenv_ must be installed and on the system path in order to install
    legacy subcommands.
 New subcommands are packaged as platform specific executable or platform specific Zip archives.